 Wi-Fi and Ethernet continue to be refined to meet industrial network requirements for TSN

 The IEEE 802.11 WG and the IEEE 802.3 WG have been collaborating for many years with the IEEE 802.1 TSN TG.
 Several TSN features have been defined for both Ethernet and Wi-Fi.
-For example, time distribution and synchronization based on the 802.1AS has been standardized over both Ethernet and W-Fi media, with support for Wi-Fi enabled by Timing Measurement (TM) and Fine Timing Measurement (FTM).
+For example, time distribution and synchronization based on IEEE 802.1AS has been standardized over both Ethernet and Wi-Fi media, with support for Wi-Fi enabled by Timing Measurement (TM) and Fine Timing Measurement (FTM).
 Recent enhancements in the IEEE 802.11ax standard enabling multi-user scheduling, combined with TSN traffic scheduling (as defined by IEEE 802.1Qbv) can enhance determinism and support low bounded latency with high reliability.
 An overview of the state-of-the-art TSN with Wi-Fi capabilities has been provided in [5].

 Given the convergence toward TSN, as acknowledged in the ISO/IEC JTC 1/SC 6 proposal [6], and industry efforts on extending the TSN over Ethernet and Wi-Fi, there is a clear path to address the practical needs of todays and future industrial networks that will enable integration of IT (Information Technology) and OT (Operational Technology).
 Although Ethernet and Wi-Fi can already address various use cases, it is expected that these connectivity technologies, especially Wi-Fi capabilities will continue to evolve to support more use cases that need lower latencies, higher reliability with higher efficiency.
 Industry efforts continue to enable new capabilities in next generation IEEE 802.11 standards.
-For instance, IEEE802.11 TGbe is already introducing enhancements to better support TSN scheduling over next generation Wi-Fi 7.
-It is also expected that ultra-low latency and determinism will continue to be key requirements for future IEEE 802.11 generations beyond IEEE 802.11be (Wi-Fi 7).
+For instance, IEEE802.11 TGbe is already introducing enhancements to better support TSN scheduling.
+It is also expected that ultra-low latency and determinism will continue to be key requirements for future IEEE 802.11 generations beyond IEEE 802.11be.

 IEEE 802 requests that ISO/IEC JTC1/SC6/WG1 assist the Wi-Fi and Ethernet refinement process

-IEEE 802 believe the ongoing refinement of Wi-Fi and Ethernet to support the needs of industrial networks, in parallel to the TSN work in IEEE 802.1 WG, will best enable the transformation of industrial networks towards IT/OT convergence.
+IEEE 802 believe the ongoing refinement of Wi-Fi in the IEEE 802.11 WG and Ethernet in the IEEE 802.3 WG to support the needs of industrial networks, in parallel to the TSN work in IEEE 802.1 WG, will best enable the transformation of industrial networks towards IT/OT convergence.
 This approach will meet the needs of industrial networks into the future and is more likely to succeed in the marketplace because it does not require the deployment of a completely new network.
 Given the wide range of applications and requirements, there are many opportunities for collaboration across standard organizations and forums to understand the challenges and gaps in existing Wi-Fi and Ethernet connectivity capabilities and guide the development of next generation Wi-Fi and Ethernet to address the needs of future industrial networks.

-IEEE 802 would like to request that ISO/IEC JTC1/SC6/WG1 focus its industrial networking efforts on assisting IEEE 802 to refine Wi-Fi and Ethernet, rather than focusing efforts on yet another wireless network solution.
-IEEE 802 invites ISO/IEC JTC1/SC6/WG1 to provide a Liaison Statement to IEEE 802 that highlights its perspective on how Wi-Fi and Ethernet can be improved to better meet industrial networking needs.
+IEEE 802 would like to request that ISO/IEC JTC1/SC6/WG1 focus its industrial networking efforts on assisting IEEE 802 to refine Wi-Fi and Ethernet based solutions, rather than focusing efforts on yet another wireless network solution.
+IEEE 802 invites ISO/IEC JTC1/SC6/WG1 to provide a Liaison Statement to IEEE 802 that highlights its perspective on how IEEE 802.11 and IEEE 802.3 can be improved to better meet industrial networking needs.
 We hope that this would then become the basis of ongoing collaboration.

 References